 Jones, as you’ll find out, wasn’t settled with his job.
 He wanted more.
 He wanted something he could call his own.
-In 1965 he borrowed one million dollars from the Teamsters labor union to open a string of Shakey’s Pizza Parlors in Missouri, a project that failed.
+In 1965, he borrowed one million dollars from the Teamsters labor union to open a string of Shakey’s Pizza Parlors in Missouri.
+The project failed.

 Then in 1967, Jones first entertained the idea of owning a sports franchise.
 He nearly purchased the AFL’s San Diego Chargers after receiving backing from the same group that lent him the pizza money.
 The deal fell through when Jones backed out after heeding his father’s advice against the risky decision.